otagobioinformaticsspringschool/intro-hpc/docs/index.md

     - Jupyter terminal should be treated as a **login** node. .i.e.
 Just like what we have done so far; use it to develop, test and debug scripts but do not to deploy the production level workflow interactively.

+    !!! important "No access to slurm within Jupyter"

+        Slurm commands such as `srun`, `sbatch`, `sacct`, and `squeue` are not available within the JupyterLabs terminal, and instead you need to run these from the login node which from OnDemand is accessed from the OnDemand dashboard top menu "Clusters" -> "NeSI HPC Cluster"

 ### From Hardware to Software